nginxinc/nginx-gateway-fabric/docs/proposals/advanced-nginx-extensions.md

 ### Summary

-SnippetsTemplate allows Application developers to safely and easily use NGINX configuration created by Cluster operator.
+SnippetsTemplate allows Application developers to safely and easily use NGINX configuration created by a Cluster operator.
-Cluster operator retains full control of that NGINX configuration, but at the same time allows Application developers to provide custom values.
+The Cluster operator retains full control of that NGINX configuration, but at the same time allows Application developers to provide custom values.
 Kubernetes API will validate such values, which leads to better security and reliability compared to SnippetsPolicy.